Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 Now that we can create pages, it's time to leverage Twill's powerful content management features and construct reusable blocks.

-In this article, we will focus on creating a basic `Title` Twill Block and explore ways to enhance Developer Experience for subsequent blocks.
+In this article, we will focus on creating a basic `Title` Twill Block (with a translatable Twill Text Input in a `Common` namespace, using the Twill 3 formbuilder) and explore ways to enhance Developer Experience for subsequent blocks.

-## TLDR

-To start simply, we will create a `Title` Block in the `Common` namespace with a simple translatable Twill Text Input.

-To achieve this, here are the different steps
+To achieve this, here are the different steps:

-1. Create a Twill Block component and add it the the block editor of our `PageContent` Module
+1. Create a Twill Block component and add it to the BlockEditor of our `PageContent` Module

-2. Improve our Twill Models to compute blocks data and make them ready to use in our Inertia Vue Page
+2. Improve our Twill Models to compute blocks data

 3. Create a Vue 3 component for the Block

-4. Use it in our `PageContent` page
+4. Use it in our `PageContent` Inertia Vue page

 ## Twill Block creation